azizMavlyanov/angular_front/README.md

 2\) After pushing the changes Travis CI/CD starts working on the project, using [.travis.yml](https://github.com/azizMavlyanov/angular_front/blob/master/.travis.yml) configuration file for Travis.

-3\) Travis CI/CD sets up such necessary technologies like Node.js, Docker, and other dependencies for testing, build and deployment.
+3\) Travis CI/CD sets up such necessary technologies like Node.js, Docker and other dependencies for testing, build and deployment.

 4\) Travis CI/CD arranges authentication in Docker and Heroku, using such Travis environment variables like **$DOCKER_PASSWORD, $DOCKER_USERNAME, $HEROKU_LOGIN, $HEROKU_API_KEY**.
 These environment variables predefined in the Travis account for these project and available for only owner of the project.